babevm/babevm/docs/index.md

 ## How stuff works

 The Java Virtual Machine Specification is an astounding piece of work.
-From 1996 to now, the same fundamentals apply to the latest (quite incredible) JVMs - just look at the performance of OpenJDK.
+From 1996 to now, the same fundamentals apply to the latest JVMs - just look at the performance of OpenJDK and other modern JVMs - running on largely the same spec as bnack then.
 Quite incredible.
 Maybe just one (two?) new opcodes have been added in 25 years.

 It has a lot to teach us.